korbinschulz/block-shorts/README.md

 ## Troubleshooting

-**Shorts still appearing?**
+**Content still appearing?**
-- Refresh the YouTube page
+- Refresh the page
 - Make sure the extension is enabled in `chrome://extensions/`
-- YouTube may have updated their layout - check for extension updates
+- Sites may have updated their layout - check for extension updates

-**YouTube looks broken?**
+**Site looks broken?**
 - Disable the extension temporarily to check if it's causing issues
 - Report any problems via GitHub Issues

+**Twitter videos not being hidden?**
+- Make sure you're on twitter.com or x.com
+- Some embedded videos might use different structures
+- Try refreshing the page

 ## Privacy